ubc-library-rc/rdm/content/07_data_dictionary.md

 ## Data Dictionary Template

 You can download a blank data dictionary template [here](https://ubc-library-rc.github.io/rdm/content/assets/templates/data_dictionary_template_blank.csv).
-You can modify the header and fields to fit your project.
+The header and fields can be modified to fit your project.

 <br>